 Just to the north, a row of animal dwellings and the caretaker’s home runs east to west.
 A huge barn is located just near these structures.
 Visitor access to certain buildings is restricted, though the grounds are open.

 Floyd Lamb Park in Tule Springs is a lovely getaway with its 680-acre park, which features animals, lakes, lush vegetation, and spectacular views of the Sheep and Spring Mountains.
-Visit the historic Tule Springs Ranch hidden within the park for further information about early Las Vegas life as well as traditional ranching.
+Visit the historic Tule Springs Ranch hidden within the park for further information about early Las Vegas, NV life as well as traditional ranching.

 Floyd Lamb Park is a refuge from the surrounding desert.
 The park has several lakes that support a wide range of fauna and flora, including many fish species and birds, making it popular with birders and fishers.